chingu-voyage4/Bears-Team-5/docs/articles.md

 * **Notes:**

-  success response contains all the article's info, the `personal` boolean value is true if the user is logged-in (the JWT token must be included in the `Authorization` header) and is the original creator of the article, else it's value is false.
+  success response contains all the article's info, the `personal` boolean value shows whether the currently logged-in user is the original creator of the article or not (the JWT token must be included in the `Authorization` header) and the `liked` boolean value shows if he liked it or not, if the user is not logged-in the value of `liked` will be `false`.

 ## **delete article**